huongtran-3/-Tran/ABM-1.md

 The model is a simple Agent Based Model (ABM), which includes two different types of agents: sheeps and wolves.

 The sheeps will wander in the created environment searching for food.
-Sheeps have three fuctions:*moving* to searching for food, *eating* food and *sharing* with other sheep (other_agents).
+Sheeps have three fuctions:*moving* to searching for food, *eating* food and *sharing* with other sheeps (other_agents).
 The wolves have two main fuctions: *moving* and *hunting* sheep in the created environment.

 ## The agent: